tiwong/tiwong.github.io/maths.md

 9. Endoscopic points on Siegel eigenvarieties, with B. Balasubramanyam.
 [ArXiv](paramodular.pdf)

-10. The three gap theorem and periodic functions, with A. Suki Dasher and A. Hermida
+10. The three gap theorem and periodic functions, with A. Suki Dasher and A. Hermida.

 ### Some past teaching: